lutsen/NiftyFolder/README.md

 Install NiftyFolder
 --------------------

-Install NiftyFolder and its dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lutsen/serge [project-name] 0.5`
+Install NiftyFolder and its dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lutsen/niftyfolder [project-name] dev-master`
 (Replace [project-name] with the desired directory name for your new project)

 The Composer script creates the *cache* directory, and *config.php* file for you.